thrackle-io/rules-engine/docs/userGuides/README.md

 `script/clientScripts/Application_Deploy_04_ApplicationNFT.s.sol`
 `script/clientScripts/Application_Deploy_05_Oracle.s.sol`
 `script/clientScripts/Application_Deploy_06_Pricing.s.sol`
-These scripts deploy the contracts that are specific for games, emulating the steps that a application dev would follow.
+These scripts deploy the contracts that are specific for applications, emulating the steps that a application dev would follow.
 They will deploy 2 ERC20s and 2 ERC721 tokens, among the other setup contracts.

 If anvil is not listening to the commands in the scripts, make sure you have exported the local foundry profile `export FOUNDRY_PROFILE=local`.